MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 - **Use by multiple administrators:** You want to allow multiple administrators or users to use the same service principal.
 - **Technical blockers:** There's a technical blocker that prevents the use of user authentication.
 Common technical blockers include:
   - **Multi-factor authentication (MFA):** Automated auditing processes (that run unattended) can't authenticate by using a user account when multi-factor authentication is enabled.
-  - **Password hash synchronization:** Azure AD requires [password hash synchronization](/azure/active-directory/hybrid/whatis-phs) for a user account to authenticate.
+  - **Password hash synchronization:** Microsoft Entra ID requires [password hash synchronization](/azure/active-directory/hybrid/whatis-phs) for a user account to authenticate.
 Sometimes, IT or a cybersecurity team might disable this functionality.

 ###### App registration purpose and naming convention